-- 4. A Fixed Term Exclusion from the school can only be authorised by the Headteacher or the Deputy Headteacher acting on their behalf.
+- 4. A Suspension from the school can only be authorised by the Headteacher or the Deputy Headteacher acting on their behalf.
 If none are available to authorise the exclusion, a decision should be deferred until the opportunity for authorisation is available. - 5.
-In the case of a Permanent Exclusion this can only be authorised by the Headteacher and must only be done after consulting the Chair of Governors of the intention to impose this sanction, although the final decision rests with the Headteacher of the school. - 6.
-Informal' or 'unofficial' exclusions, such as sending pupils home 'to cool off', are unlawful, regardless of whether they occur with the agreement of parents or carers.
+In the case of a Permanent Exclusion this can only be authorised by the Headteacher and must only be done after consulting the Chair of the Local Academy Committee of the intention to impose this sanction, although the final decision rests with the Headteacher of the school. - 6.
+'Informal' or 'unofficial' exclusions, such as sending pupils home 'to cool off', are unlawful, regardless of whether they occur with the agreement of parents or carers.
 Any exclusion of a pupil, even for short periods of time, must be formally recorded. - 7.
-Where a pupil has received multiple exclusions or is approaching the legal limit of 45 school days of fixed period exclusion in an academic year, head teachers should consider whether exclusion is providing an effective sanction. - 8.
-Pupils whose behavior at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
-In such cases the legal requirements in relation to exclusion, such as the headteacher's duty to notify parents, still apply. - 9.
-Schools must regularly monitor the number of Fixed Term Exclusions to ensure that no group of pupils is unfairly disadvantaged through their use and that any underlying needs of individuals are being fully met.
+The behaviour of a pupil outside school can be considered grounds for an exclusion. - 8.
+Where a pupil has received multiple exclusions or is approaching the legal limit of 45 school days of fixed period exclusion in an academic year, head teachers should consider whether exclusion is providing an effective sanction.
+An academic year is defined as a school's academic year beginning with the first day of school after 31 July and ending with the first day of school after the following 31 July. - Pupils whose behaviour at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
+In such cases the legal requirements in relation to exclusion, such as the headteacher's duty to notify parents, still apply. - 10.
+Headteachers, governors and appeal panels must apply the civil standard of proof when establishing the facts in relation to an exclusion i.e., 'on the balance of probabilities' it is more likely than not that the fact is true. - 11.
+In relation to looked after children (LAC), schools will co-operate pro-actively with foster carers, children's home staff, the LA that looks after the child and the LA's virtual school head. - 12.
+Schools must regularly monitor the number of Suspensions to ensure that no group of pupils is unfairly disadvantaged through their use and that any underlying needs of individuals are being fully met.